 Equal Opportunity Employer

-Aetna and ASM select and promotes employees on the basis of their qualifications, without regard to, race, sex, color, religion, national origin, ancestry, sexual orientation, marital status, gender expression or identity, physical or mental disability, veteran status, or any other category protected by law.
+The Company will not discriminate on the basis of race, color, religion, age, sex, marital status, sexual orientation, gender expression or identity, national origin, ancestry, disability, genetic information, or any other category protected by Connecticut or federal law.

 Drug Free Workplace Statement

 Aetna and ASM have zero tolerance for drug and/or alcohol abuse and is committed to maintaining a workplace free of use of illegal drugs and alcohol.
 Applicants for employment with the company are required to pass a pre-employment drug and alcohol screen and a physical examination.
 Employees remain subject to drug and alcohol testing for the duration of their employment in accordance with applicable state and federal laws.

 Aetna and ASM are committed to maintaining a workplace that is safe for its employees, patients and customers and has zero tolerance for workplace violence.
 Applicants for employment with the company are required to submit to a criminal background check.
 While a conviction will not automatically disqualify and applicant from employment, the company will carefully consider and evaluate any criminal conviction, as permitted by applicable state and federal laws, before extending an applicant an unconditional offer of employment.

 A simple physical agility test is required prior to employment.

 The treatment and transport of patients in the hospital and out of hospital environment poses serious physical demands on workers in the ambulance industry.
 This is a physically challenging position involving the lifting of heavy patients on stretchers, 'stair-chairs', backboards, etc. You must be able to lift a 250-pound patient on a 75-pound stretcher into an ambulance with one partner.